Anatomy of a Hammer Drill Bit

 2. Its Role in the Hole

-Regardless of the hammer drill bit’s precise composition, the basic elements are the same and its ultimate role is the same: to provide a precise test hole in a concrete slab that will accommodate the RH sensor for accurate relative humidity, or in situ, testing of the slab’s moisture content (MC).
-Both the depth and the width of that hole play a role in providing accurate MC data to building inspectors, flooring installers, and other professionals and specialists in place to provide a lasting and serviceable concrete slab.
+Regardless of the hammer drill bit’s precise composition, the basic elements are the same and its ultimate role is the same: to provide a precise test hole in a concrete slab that will accommodate the RH sensor for accurate relative humidity, or in situ, testing of the slab’s moisture conditions.
+Both the depth and the width of that hole play a role in providing accurate RH data to building inspectors, flooring installers, and other professionals and specialists in place to provide a lasting and serviceable concrete slab.

 3. Ensuring the Best RH Test Hole